TomDemeranville/THOR-Mozfest/README.md

 Building citation lists using ORCID records and DOI metadata at Mozfest 2015

 ## Aim of the session
 We're going to try to get to grips with the Public ORCID API & DOI metadata.

+### Er, What?
+[ORCID](http://orcid.org) is an open, non-profit, community-based effort to provide a registry of unique researcher identifiers.
+It's used within scholarly commuication to ensure that one Joe Bloggs doesn't get confused with another Joe Bloggs when publishing research outputs.

+If you're an academic researcher chances are that you already have an ID.
+If you're not, or you don't, head over to the registry and [create an account](https://orcid.org/register).
+It takes 2 minutes.

+Need some test data in there?
+Well, software is a citable output.
+The kind folks at Mozilla Science have worked with github and figshare to capture repositoiry snapshots and assign them DOIs.
+[Claim one of your repos now](https://mozillascience.github.io/code-research-object/)!

 ### Setup
 - Clone this repo